One of the tools that many designers use with clients is shopping trips.

 The more tools that have to be applied to make someone feel comfortable, the more expensive the design process becomes.

-Since I bill hourly, like many designers, the more time it takes me to get someone to a decision, to approval, the more time they will be billed.
+Especially if I am billing hourly, like many designers, the more time it takes me to get someone to a decision, to approval, the more time they will be billed.
 And if it takes more hours, that’s okay if I’m getting paid for it.
 I want clients to be comfortable with their decisions, because with custom work, there aren’t any take backs.

 The last tool out of the box, is shopping with a client.